 Author: Kyla Hunter/Where Is The World

 Luang Prabang is a beautiful French colonial city surrounded by the steamy Laos jungle.
 The best city tour in Luang Prabang actually isn’t in the city at all, but found in the hills above the city.
-Kuang Si Falls and the Laos Buffalo Dairy make the perfect day trip from Luang Prabang.
+Kuang Si Falls makes the perfect day trip from Luang Prabang.

 Malaysia: Kuala Lumpur